-Jennifer Soltis is a Partner at Montgomery Coscia Greilich LLP (MCG), a Top 100 accounting firm nationally and the 6th largest accounting firm and the largest locally owned accounting firm in the Dallas/Fort Worth area.
-Jennifer’s primary disciplines include financial statement attestation and employee benefit plan audits.
-With her specialized focus in the investment company industry (including private equity, venture capital, and hedge funds), Jennifer leads MCG’s investment company audit practice.
+Jennifer Soltis is a Partner at Baker Tilly.
+Her primary disciplines include financial statement attestation and employee benefit plan audits.
+She has a specialized focus in the investment company industry (including private equity, venture capital, and hedge funds).
 Through this practice, she has extensive experience in regulatory, accounting, and compliance issues.
 She is a great example of what it means to maintain a strong commitment to her family and personal life while thriving in a challenging and demanding role and profession.
 She is an inspiration to aspiring leaders and partners by actively listening to and getting to know the people with whom she works.
 Here is what she had to say when we asked for her unique perspective on leadership:

 ConvergenceCoaching: Whose leadership style do you most admire and why?